-Figure 4-33.
+Figure 4-31.
 SMS project explorer showing Custom Datasets for D16 and D84.

 If necessary, edit the D16 and D84 datasets.
-As shown in the table below, it is not possible to edit the D16 and D84 datasets once they are created.
+As shown in Figure 4-32 below, it is not possible to edit the D16 and D84 datasets once they are created.
 A workaround for this is to set either dataset as the Elevation dataset, which then allows you to edit the dataset.